Węgliniec: History

-During World War II, the Germans located there two prisoner-of-war labor subcamps and a forced labor camp.
-Near the end of World War II, in February 1945, the almost completely abandoned village was captured by the Soviets.
+During World War II, the German administration built two prisoner-of-war labour subcamps and a forced labour camp.
+Near the end of World War II, in February 1945, the almost completely abandoned village of 30 people was captured by the Soviets.
 After World War II the region was placed preliminary under Polish administration according to the post-war Potsdam Agreement.
-It was repopulated with Poles, some of whom were from the Eastern Borderlands, which were annexed by the Soviet Union.
+It was repopulated with Poles, some of whom were from the Eastern Borderlands, which was annexed by the Soviet Union.

 Węgliniec was granted town rights in 1967.

 Transport

+Rail

-Węgliniec railway station remains a major railway junction, located on strategic passenger and freight routes between Poland and Germany, with regular cross-border passenger services to Görlitz/Dresden and a limited service to Cottbus/Berlin.
+Węgliniec railway station is a major railway junction and station, located on strategic passenger and freight routes between Poland and Germany, with international passenger services to Görlitz, Berlin and Dresden and national services to Warsaw, Wrocław, Zgorzelec, Lubań, and Żary.
+Regional services are operated by Lower Silesian Railways and Polregio.

+Road

+Voivodeship road 296 passes through the town and leads to the A4 motorway (part of the E40).
+It is 10 km away from Węgliniec.

 Twin towns – sister cities

 See twin towns of Gmina Węgliniec.